-Learn how to build a DIY storage bed with tons of visible storage drawers, but also a hidden storage space and tons of other features that any kid will love.
+Learn how to build a DIY full size captain’s bed with tons of visible storage drawers, but also a hidden storage space plus tons of other features that any kid will love.

 Years ago, I was a baker and had my own cake decorating business.
 As my boys got older and my abilities grew, their requests for more and more elaborate cakes also grew.
 I mean, what kid for his 4th birthday says “mommy, I want you to make me a Gravedigger (monster truck) cake for my birthday and I want it to be made out of modeling chocolate.”???
 My kids, that’s who.
 The same goes for the projects that I build for them.
-They have very strong opinions about every detail and this DIY storage bed was no exception.
+They have very strong opinions about every detail and this DIY captain’s storage bed was no exception.
 My youngest son and I spent months working through so many designs and looking for inspiration until we finally came up with this full-sized captain’s bed with storage that you can not only see, but also storage you can’t!

 I’ve partnered with Rockler Woodworking and Hardware to bring you the printable plans, tutorial, and a YouTube video to show you how you can build your own storage bed that will have your kids thinking you’re the coolest parent ever!
 At least for a little while.
 When bedtime comes around and they have to shut off FortNite, I’m definitely NOT the cool mom.

 Watch The YouTube Video

 I’m going to start by saying that you shouldn’t let the length of these plans intimidate you in the slightest.
 I broke down all of the details of these plans to include the steps for building the pieces as well as the steps for assembly.
 This way there’s no guesswork on your end of where a piece should fit or what a measurement needs to be.
 The plans also include a full cut list and shopping list for your lumber and materials.

 UPDATE: You can now purchase the plans for the twin size version of this bed.